 (ii) Unless excused by Force Majeure or Seller’s failure to perform, if Buyer fails to accept any Bandwidth Unit(s) on and as of the start of any Month within the Term, Buyer shall pay Seller, as liquidated damages, the Contract Price applicable to such Bandwidth Units in accordance with Section 5.
 An event giving rise to any payment obligation by Buyer under this Section 3.3(a)(ii) shall not constitute an "Event of Default" to the extent that such payment obligation is satisfied on a timely basis.

-(b) Failure to Provide QoS Bandwidth Units during a Month. (i) In any Month of any Transaction, if Seller fails (other than due to a failure of Buyer or Force Majeure) to provide a Bandwidth Unit to Buyer on a Segment at least equal to the QoS required in respect of such Bandwidth Unit (a “QoS Damage Triggering Event”), Buyer, as its sole and exclusive remedy (all other remedies being waived, except as otherwise provided in this Section 3.3. or 6), shall recover the amount set forth under the heading “BQoS Damages” in Annex A, as liquidated damages, with respect to the relevant type of BQoS Bandwidth Unit(s) or as agreed with respect to SQoS Bandwidth Units (in the event that one or more QoS Damage Triggering Events occur on the same Day and in respect of the same Day, only the single highest damage amount shall be recoverable to the exclusion of the lesser damage amount(s)).
+(b) Failure to Provide QoS Bandwidth Units during a Month. (i) In any Month of any Transaction, if Seller fails (other than due to a failure of Buyer or Force Majeure) to provide a Bandwidth Unit to Buyer on a Segment at least equal to the QoS required in respect of such Bandwidth Unit (a “QoS Damage Triggering Event”), Buyer, as its sole and exclusive remedy (all other remedies being waived, except as otherwise provided in this Section 3.3. or Section 6), shall recover the amount set forth under the heading “BQoS Damages” in Annex A, as liquidated damages, with respect to the relevant type of BQoS Bandwidth Unit(s) or as agreed with respect to SQoS Bandwidth Units (in the event that one or more QoS Damage Triggering Events occur on the same Day and in respect of the same Day, only the single highest damage amount shall be recoverable to the exclusion of the lesser damage amount(s)).

 (ii) To the extent that credits in respect of damages under this Section 3.3(b) exceed the payments due to Seller, Seller shall pay to Buyer such excess amount, as liquidated damages, on the next following Payment Date, or, in the event there is no such Payment Date, the last Business Day of the Term applicable thereto.

-(iii) Seller expressly limits its liability to Buyer for any QoS Damage Triggering Event to the damages specified in this Section 3.3(b); provided, however, that in the event that (i) Seller fails to timely credit (or pay, as the case may be) any damage amount, and such failure is not remedied within three (3) Business Days after written notice thereof from Buyer, or (ii) in any Month, an Event of Default Triggering Event occurs (as set forthunder the heading “BQoS Damages” in Annex A or as agreed to with respect to SQoS Bandwidth Units, an “Event of Default Triggering Event”), such event shall constitute an “Event of Default” with respect to Seller under Section 6.1(f).
+(iii) Seller expressly limits its liability to Buyer for any QoS Damage Triggering Event to the damages specified in this Section 3.3(b); provided, however, that in the event that (i) Seller fails to timely credit (or pay, as the case may be) any damage amount, and such failure is not remedied within three (3) Business Days after written notice thereof from Buyer, or (ii) in any Month, an Event of Default Triggering Event occurs (as set forth in Annex A or as agreed to with respect to SQoS Bandwidth Units, an “Event of Default Triggering Event”), such event shall constitute an “Event of Default” with respect to Seller under Section 6.1(f).

 (c) Buyer shall notify Seller of the occurrence of a QoS Damage Triggering Event or a Seller Damage Triggering Event, within two (2) Business Days after the occurrence of such event, which notice shall set forth the amount due in respect thereof pursuant to the applicable calculation described above.
 Failure by Buyer to provide such notice within such time period shall result in a forfeiture of Buyer’s right to claim such damages.
 An event giving rise to any payment obligation by Seller under this Section 3.3 shall not constitute an “Event of Default” to the extent that such payment obligation is satisfied on a timely basis.